neonmik/Wave-Machine-Firmware/README.md

 Current nightly firmware for Wave Machine Hardware.

-- Alpha Release bugfixes:
+- Alpha Release bugfixes

     - Uncofirmed
         - Bug: Notes and releases act strangly accross preset changes - some notes can get stuck.
 Can't really replicate yet, just noticed it doing it when Joe was playing...

 - Updates and Bugfixes:
     - Arp:
-        - Bug: chordRefresh doesn't release notes if you play more than MAX_ARP.
+        - Bug: chordRefresh doesnt release via MIDI properly - happens when you hold one notea and press a load more, doesn't release all the way.
         - Bug: Hold knob looses pagination light (still has control as it locks as it leave) when moving fast while _any_ notes are in a sustained state.
         - Feature: Add arp octave direction function for later use.

     - Controls:
         - Change the layout of controls:
-            - 1: OSC, 2: LFO, 3: FLT, ALL(4): ARP(For Now), shift for all should be ENV control, and Active should control on off of all associated functions.
+            - 1: OSC, 2: LFO, 3: FLT, ALL(4): ARP(For Now), shift for all should be ENV control, and Active should control on off of all associated functions(?).
             - Holding Preset should save
             - Shift should be holding Page?
             - Envelope should be pressing